Setting up your Surfaces

 If your Surface doesn’t wipe clean immediately, spray with cleaner again and let stand 3-5 minutes before wiping.
 Repeat until the Surface wipes completely clean.

-Same goes for any unapproved cleaner or wipe.
-We strongly recommend testing it on the backside of your Surface first to make sure it’s Surface-safe.
+If you want to use a cleaner that isn't on either of these lists, we strongly recommend testing it on the backside of your Surface first to make sure it’s Surface-safe.

 Unfortunately, we can't accept returns if you do end up staining your Surface or damaging the finish with an unapproved cleaner.
 Please see our return/exchange policy for more details.